Artist, Pilot, Creative Visionary

 A Creative Renaissance Born from Adversity

 My artistic path began early—drawing on walls, textbook covers, and notebooks, inspired by commercial artists like Derek Riggs.
 After earning my Fine Art degree and later a Master’s degree, I built a successful career in graphic design.
-I worked for several organization over the years including Harrah’s Entertainment and Discover Financial.
+I worked for several organizations over the years including Harrah’s Entertainment and Discover Financial.
 I also founded my own design agency in Las Vegas.

 Wortham Center